 There’s simply not a lot of hotel options right now on Providenciales (or the other islands for that matter) so hotels are really expensive.

-Instead, find a VRBO or airbnb that will fit your needs.
-Vacation rentals are at a fraction of the price of hotels or all-inclusive resorts.
+Instead, find a vacation rental that will fit your needs.
+Vacation rentals are a fraction of the price of hotels or all-inclusive resorts.
 I was really surprised at how many options for vacation rentals were available on Turks and Caicos.

 My husband and I stayed at a guesthouse that was literally the perfect size for just us.
 Bonus – it came with a kitchenette which also helped us save money on food (more on that later).